osveliz/numerical-veliz/README.md

 # numerical-veliz
-Example code from the YouTube Channel for Oscar Veliz
+Example code from the YouTube Channel for Oscar Veliz https://www.youtube.com/user/oscarsveliz Feel free to branch.